 - 750 grams of wholemeal flour

-- 1 tablespoon of dried bakers yeast (optional)
+- One tablespoon of dried bakers yeast (optional)

 Place the flour and salt into a bowl and mix.
-Make a well in the centre and add in your sourdough starter and mix in.
+Make a well in the centre, add your sourdough starter, and mix in.
 Add one cup of your water and mix in.
 Add additional water as necessary until a smooth elastic dough forms.
-If using yeast, mix this with the water prior to adding to your sourdough starter/flour mix.
+If using yeast, mix this with the water before adding it to your sourdough starter/flour mix.

 Bake your bread in an oven that has been preheated to 200° to 220° C. This should take about one hour.
-Your bread is done when you can remove it from the tin and tap it on the bottom and get a hollow sound, like a drum.
+Your bread is done when you can remove it from the tin, tap it on the bottom, and get a hollow sound, like a drum.
 You can also use a temperature test to see if your bread is cooked through.
-Use a thermometer to check the internal temperature which should be 90° C. Once done remove your bread from the tin and allow to cool on a rack so that air can flow around the bread.
+Use a thermometer to check the internal temperature, which should be 90° C. Once done, remove your bread from the tin and allow it to cool on a rack so air can flow around it.

-The use of bakers yeast will result in a lighter, fluffier bread.
-Sourdough breads are different and if you have someone who has been used to white bread that is as light as a feather, real bread might be a shock to the system, so a bit of yeast will help with transition.
+The use of baker’s yeast will result in lighter, fluffier bread.
+Sourdough bread is different, and if you have someone who has been used to white bread that is as light as a feather, real bread might be a shock to the system, so a bit of yeast will help with the transition.

-For me, bread making is a must have skill for anyone wanting to live a more sustainable and independent life.
-I remember being in suburban Logan, just south of Brisbane when we were cut off by flood waters for a few days.
-The shops ran out of food and no deliveries could get through.
-We still had fresh bread every day and so did the neighbours.
+For me, bread-making is a must-have skill for anyone wanting to live a more sustainable and independent life.
+I remember being in suburban Logan, just south of Brisbane, when floodwaters cut us off for a few days.
+The shops ran out of food, and no deliveries could get through.
+We still had fresh bread every day, and so did the neighbours.